 2/13/2015

 Hi, My name is <Interviewer Name>.
-We have developed a security oriented Eclipse plugin called ASIDE, and we are currently conducting a study which examines its interface.
+We are studying a security oriented Eclipse plugin called ASIDE, and we are currently conducting a study which examines its interface.
 We hope to learn what developers think of the interface, and how effective ASIDEis at aiding the developer in the detection of access control vulnerabilities.
-In lay terms, access control code ols Consequently, access control vulnerabilities are vulnerabilities in which a user is allowed to access functionality that they were not intended to access or obtain data that they are not intended to obtain without the exploitation of other vulnerabilities.
+In lay terms, access control code controls the access to certain data or functionality based upon who the user is or what role they are in – such as a user only being able to view his own health information, and not other people’s.
+Consequently, access control vulnerabilities are vulnerabilities in which a user is allowed to access functionality that they were not intended to access or obtain data that they are not intended to obtain without the exploitation of other vulnerabilities.
 To get started, please sign this consent form.
 It basically says that participation is voluntary, your information is protected and anonymized, and we are not going to do anything unethical.
 Note that we are going to use audio and screen recording software.

 (pass consent form and pen)